Skip to main content

 At a high level, integrating payments into your system involves a 3-step process:

 API keys should be kept confidential and only stored on your servers.
-Do not store it on your mobile or web client
+Do not store them on your mobile or web client.

 Step 1: Create Payment Request